milanbdjuric/JavaTrainingMISANU/README.md

 # JavaTrainingMISANU

-This is the repo i will be using for all the code from the tasks of Java IT Training of the Mathematical Institute of SANU.
+This is the repo i will be using for all the code from the tasks of Java IT Professional Training of the Mathematical Institute of SANU.